juju/docs/src/en/controllers-ha.md

 "voted in" amongst its peers.
 A cluster with an even number of members will cause a random member to become inactive.
 This latter system will become a "hot standby" and automatically become active should some other member fail.
 Furthermore, due to limitations of the underlying database in an HA context, that number cannot exceed seven.
-This means that a cluster can only have three, five, or seven **active** members.
+All this means that a cluster can only have three, five, or seven **active** members.

 Juju clients and agents talk to any of the controllers in the cluster.
 This means that processing at the controller (API) level is distributed.
 However,